 The American dream constantly changes, although the basis of it is still “life, liberty, and the pursuit of happiness.”
 The American people search for freedom, equality, and fulfillment in this country.

 In the 1950s the American dream was for a housewife to have a working husband with one or two children in a nice house with a white picket fence.
 Leave it to Beaver is a prime example of what this idealistic life would have been like.
 The people focused on family values and morals.
 The reality was a bit different since America was fighting in the Korean War, and also because of the fear and suspicion of communism during McCarthyism.
-The dream was somewhat realized since many families lived happily in suburban areas in which the wives had dinner ready for the time their husbands would get home from work.
+The dream was somewhat realized since many families lived happily in suburban areas in

 Despite my passion for Europe, America will always be my home and the place I love most.
 America symbolizes hope and promise even today, for people living all over the world.